Laughter lingered in the cold night air,

 For freedom’s joy, the reckoning made,

 What choice had we, to live, or die.

 Toasts were made and glasses filled,

-Who fought for us, for our right to be.
+Who died for freedom, the right to be.

 Like drums of gods in victory songs,